top of page

 Why Wrap Hay Bales

 Wrapping dry hay bales with plastic wrap can sustain their quality for a longer period.
-Weather conditions can be unpredictable in certain parts of the world but just the application of a few layers of plastic can dramatically improve the storage time and increase the protection from inclement weather for dry hay.
-Additionally, the protection shields the dry hay from harsh weather conditions like rain and morning dew that can settle into the hay and cause the dry hay to rot from the inside out.
-The plastic wrap also prevents the hay from absorbing moisture from the ground.
-This all-around protection from moisture prevents the dry hay from spoiling and saves the farm significant operational costs due to hay spoilage.
-Using plastic wrap is also more cost-effective than building a dedicated storage facility to protect the dry hay from the weather, thus saving both land and the cost of building a dedicated structure for storage.
+With weather conditions often being unpredictable in certain locations, the application of a few layers of plastic can exponentially improve storage time and increase the safety of dry hay.
+The protection shields the dry hay from harsh weather conditions like rain and morning dew that often seep into the hay and subsequently result in rotting from the inside out.
+A plastic wrap will prevent the hay from absorbing moisture from the ground.
+This all-around protection from moisture prevents the dry hay from spoiling and saves the farm significant operational costs as a result of spoilage.

 How to Wrap Hay Bales